jthalpern/jthalpern.github.io/_pages/Scrivener.md

 ![alt_text](\assets\images\Scriv tut\image5c.png "image_tooltip")

-_      Chapters folders w/ parts	                Chapter folders                          Chapter documents_
+_      Chapter folders w/ parts	                Chapter folders                          Chapter documents_

 For now, feel free to ignore the other items in the binder (Characters, Places, etc.) These are resources you can use, but they are not a part of your book, and can be deleted if desired.
 Only documents contained within the “Manuscript” folder are included in your finished work.